Customer Service Interview Questions and Answers

 Some of your interview questions will also be behavioral.
 Behavioral interview questions ask you to explain how you dealt with past experiences on the job.

 In addition, you’ll probably be asked situational interview questions.
 These are similar to behavioral interview questions, in that they ask you about different work experiences.
-However, situational interview questions are about how you would handle a future situation related to your job in customer service.
+However, situational interview questions address how you would handle a future situation related to your job in customer service.

 Finally, you might be asked questions about your work schedule and your flexibility.
 Many customer service representative jobs have schedules that include nights and other irregular hours, so an employer may want to know if you are able to work a variety of shifts.